Hi! We’re excited you’ve decided to take part in the Ailuna shampoo bar action. Goodbye plastic, hello clean, fresh hair!

 Reasons to love shampoo bars

-- They’re great for travel.
-Shampoo bars are lightweight, compact and easy to store.
-You won’t have them confiscated at airport security, and there’s no risk of them leaking all over your suitcase en-route.
+- They’re travel friendly because they are lightweight, compact, and easy to store.
+You won’t have them confiscated at airport security, and there’s no risk of them leaking all over your suitcase en route.

-- Our psychologist Emmie was one of the first to take on the shampoo bar action, back when the Ailuna app was in its testing phase.
-One of her favourite things about using bars instead of bottles was the feel of the bar itself.
-She said “I loved the old school feeling of turning it over in my hands”.
-Emmie found it calming – and don’t we all need a little more calm in our lives?!
+- Our psychologist Emmie said one of her favourite things about using bars is the feel of the bar itself.
+She said, “I loved the old-school feeling of turning it over in my hands”.
+Emmie found it calming – don’t we all need a little more calm in our lives?!

 Selecting a suitable shampoo bar

-Everyone’s hair is slightly different, which is why it’s important to find a shampoo bar that works with your hair’s texture, type and your styling preferences.
-Once you find your match, it works with your hair to balance and bring out its natural vitality.
+Everyone’s hair is different, which is why it’s important to find a bar that works with your hair’s texture, type and styling preferences.
+Once you find a match, it’ll work with your hair to balance and bring out its natural vitality.

 For oily hair

-If your hair is very oily, it may be that your usual, bottled shampoo isn’t helping.
-Some people feel that commercially-available shampoos are too harsh, and strip your hair of its natural oils.
+If your hair is very oily, it may be that your usual, bottled shampoo isn’t helping – it may be too harsh, and strip your hair of its natural oils.

 Look for bars that contain coconut oil, shea butter, and cocoa butter for a moisture boost.
 Lavender is also moisturising, and almond is nourishing and soothing.